Lendiom/docs/docs/app/how-it-works/down-payments.md

 ### Buyer Experience
-When the buyer logs into their Lendiom Pay portal, they will see their list of loans that they have with you.
-When a loan has an online down payment that is due, they will see a notice on the loan card that the down payment is due.
+When the buyer logs into their Lendiom Pay portal, they will be presented with a list of their active loans with your organization.
+If a loan has an online down payment that is approaching or has reached its due date, a notification will appear on the corresponding loan card, alerting them that the down payment is pending and requires their attention.

 ![img](../../../static/img/docs/app/how-it-works/loan-down-payments/buyer-loan-list.png)

+When the buyer clicks on a specific loan from their list, they will be directed to the loan details page.
-When they click into the loan, they will see a notice at the top of the loan details page that the down payment is due.
-They will also see a button to pay the down payment.
+At the top of this page, a prominent notice will alert them that the online down payment is due.
+Additionally, a 'Pay down payment now' button will be displayed, allowing them to conveniently initiate the payment process.

 ![img](../../../static/img/docs/app/how-it-works/loan-down-payments/buyer-loan-details.png)